CryptoDombili/-Gensyn-CodeZero-RL-Swarm-Testnet-Node-Run-/README.md

 ---

-## Node Adı
+## Node name

-1 - Lütfen node adınızı ve peer id'nizi kopyalayın bu önemlidir  " Hello'dan başlayan node adınızdır  ve peer id o adresi kopyalayın ve kaydedin "
+1 - Please copy your node name and peer ID.
+This is important.
+“Your node name starts with ‘Hello’.
+Copy and save that address and your peer ID.

-2 -  Burdan mail ile bağlanıp puanlarınıza bakabilirsiniz  https://dashboard.gensyn.ai/
+2 -  You can log in via email from here and check your points.  https://dashboard.gensyn.ai/